Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/migration-guide-template.md

 ### Client constructors

 Across all of the new Azure client libraries, clients consistently take an endpoint or connection string along with token credentials on their constructors.
-This differs from the legacy `KeyVaultClient`, which didn't receive the vault endpoint on the constructor, but required users to pass the vault endpoint as the first parameter to each one of the methods that the `KeyVaultClient` provided.
+This differs from the legacy `KeyVaultClient`, which didn't receive the vault endpoint on the constructor, but required users to pass the vault endpoint as the first parameter to the methods that the `KeyVaultClient` provided.

 #### Authenticating